JH108/advent-of-code-2021/README.md

 In this repository, jh108 is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+Use the template for a new day with `./gradlew generate --day=07`

 If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]